 - 4 cups water

-- 2 tbsp short grain rice
+- 2 tbsp short-grain rice

-- Pinch of salt to taste
+- A pinch of salt to taste

 - Once the lentils are well-cooked, add the rice and wait for a few more minutes until the rice is cooked.